JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 ### `offline`
 {#verifyPlugin-offline}

-Determines if the operation is running in offline mode.
+Indicates whether the operation is executed in offline mode.

-Depends on Gradle start parameters
+This depends on the start parameters specified in Gradle.

 {style="narrow"}
 Type